nitizkumar/jini/layout.md

 Often you would want to split the columns in proportion rather than grid columns like 1:2 or 1:1 rather than 6 columns vs 6 column.
 Layout markup support this kind of split through split="x" attribute, once Jini encounters a split attribute, it would specify width in proportion to all its sibling.. i.e. 1:2 would result in width of 33.33%.

+PS: Please note that split only applies to child of hbox, it would be ignored for child of vbox

 ```html
 <hbox>